-The 2006 Subordinate Lien Bonds will be payable from the Pledged Revenues, and the lien on a portion of the Pledged Revenues securing the 2006 Subordinate Lien Bonds will be subordinate to the lien on the portion of Pledged Revenues that secures the Outstanding Closed Lien Obligations.
-The lien on the Pledged Revenues securing the 2006 Subordinate Lien Bonds will also be subject and subordinate to the lien on the Pledged Revenues that secure the Outstanding Closed Lien Obligations and the 2006 Subordinate Lien Bonds will be subject to prior payment of the Outstanding Closed Lien Obligations and the Outstanding Senior Lien Obligations.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE 2006 SUBORDINATE LIEN BONDS-Outstanding Closed Lien Obligations" and "-Additional Senior Lien Bonds."
+The Series 2006A Bonds will be payable from the Pledged Revenues, and the lien on a portion of the Pledged Revenues securing the Series 2006A Bonds will be subordinate to the lien on the portion of Pledged Revenues that secures the Outstanding Closed Lien Obligations.
+To this extent, the Series 2006A Bonds will be subject to prior payment of the Outstanding Closed Lien Obligations.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2006A BONDS-Outstanding Closed Lien Obligations."